Emmerson-Miranda/terraform/README.md

 ## Terraform state

+JSON format file.
+You can inspect the JSON file or run `terraform show`.
+Contains sensitive information so is not recommended use it in source code repositories.

 Maps the desired state defined in configuration files to the actual state of resources in your infrastructure.

 ```mermaid